How to Apply for Admission

 Note: Penn College's CEEB code for standardized tests is 002989.

 Associate's Degree or Certificate

-- You are not required to submit SAT test scores to be considered for admission into an associate-degree or certificate major.
+- You are not required to submit SAT/ACT test scores to be considered for admission into an associate-degree or certificate major.
 If your scores are available, you are encouraged to request that they be sent to the Admissions Office to assist in your proper placement and scheduling.